menor/til/docs/elixir.md

 `conv = %Servy.Conv{}` if we want to override defaults `conv = %Servy.Conv{method: "GET", path: "/bears"}`
 - The type constraint is checked at compile time
 - We can use dot notation `conv.path` to access key from a struct, not the square brackets `conv[:path]`

+## Parsing requests
+We can use `URI.decode_query` to get an map of key values from the request body, in this map the keys are strings not atoms.
+It's not a good idea to convert these into atoms, cause this takes data from users and atoms are not garbage collected.